 I often keep cut leaves such as beetroot leaves or silverbeet in glass jars on the counter rather than in the fridge as I find they keep better.
 Parsley and some other herbs also keep better this way.
 If the water is changed regularly, parsley will last on the counter for up to two weeks.

 I store my bread in a cloth bag inside a wooden bread bin.
 The cloth bag helps absorb any moisture that might cause the bread to go moldy.
 Over time it begins to harden, and when I notice it’s becoming hard to cut I pre-cut the rest of the loaf.
 If there is more than I can eat in the next day or so, I pop it in the freezer.

 For things like crackers, baked goods, and other dry food, I use tins.
 I have some that I purchased in my pre-zero waste days, and some that I’ve been given (they often seem to appear around Christmas time as “presentation” boxes for biscuits and confectionery).
 I’ve been able to choose ones that are a good size for my needs, and that I can store easily.

 Food Storage Without Plastic – the Fridge

 Another alternative to using glass containers is to use a damp tea towel to wrap your veggies.
 This works particularly well for larger items like bunches of celery or leafy greens that don’t fit in containers.
-Beeswax wraps are also useful if you’re not vegan – they are cloth squares that have beeswax melted onto them to create a waterproof wrap.
+Food wraps are also useful – they are cloth squares that have wax melted onto them to create a waterproof wrap.
 They are very easy to make yourself and making your own means you can choose sizes that work for your needs.

 For some items, such as half a lemon or half an avocado, I find that placing it face down on a plate is enough.
 If I’ve roasted veggies or baked a sweet potato, I find it keeps well in the fridge uncovered for a few days.
 So long as it’s not got a strong smell, it works fine.